mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) UnSetFileName()
 ```

-UnsetFileName ensures that no value is present for FileName, not even an explicit nil.
+UnSetFileName ensures that no value is present for FileName, not even an explicit nil.

 <a name="ReportsData.UnSetFilePassword"></a>
 ### func \(\*ReportsData\) [UnSetFilePassword](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L503>)